Updated to: 03 September 2019Download as PDF

 Central ESIA database

 Each sector has its administration of environmental certifications and assessments.
+This is coordinated with MINAM and the national system of environmental information (SINIA).

 Peruvian Society for Environmental Law (Sociedad Peruana de Derecho Ambiental, SPDA)